ishan-marikar/infinite-fun-space/genshi.markdown

 In code blocks you cannot use dot-notation to access dictionary items, or dictionary notation to access object attributes!

+### Tip: Using Code Blocks for Debugging

+You can use a code block to drop into pdb or ipdb from a Genshi template:

+    <?python
+      import ipdb; ipdb.set_trace()
+    ?>

+then from the pdb or ipdb shell do `pp dir()` to list all the names in the current context.

 Genshi Macros
 -------------